Bronzdragon/mailer-api/readme.md

 Prerequisite: [Node](https://nodejs.org/).

 1. Ensure the server is up and running.
 (See: [Setting up the server](#Setting-up-the-server)).
+2. In the repository base directory, run `npm install`.
-2. In the repository directory, run `npm test`.
+2. In the repository base directory, run `npm test`.

 ## Running the client
 Prerequisite: [Node](https://nodejs.org/).

+1. Ensure the server is up and running.
+(See: [Setting up the server](#Setting-up-the-server)).
-1. In the client directory, run `npm install`
+2. In the client directory, run `npm install`
-2. in the client directory, run `npm start`
+3. in the client directory, run `npm start`